FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions-new.md

 ```
 kubectl get hpa guestbook
 ```
-{: codeblock}

 <img src="images/get-hpa-final.png"/> <br>

 - Please close the other terminals where load generator and port-forward commands are running.

-# Perform Rolling Updates and Rollbacks on the Guestbook application
+::page{title="Perform Rolling Updates and Rollbacks on the Guestbook application"}

 > **Note:** Please run all the commands in the 1st terminal unless mentioned to use a new terminal.